udayvimal/cuemath-UdayVimal_2201641540116/README.md

 **Uday Vimal** — B.Tech student passionate about building products that sit at the intersection of AI and real learning outcomes.

-I picked this problem because I've used Anki for years and always wondered what it would look like if the card generation was as good as the scheduling.
-This project is my answer to that.

 - GitHub: [github.com/udayvimal](https://github.com/udayvimal)
 - Email: udayvimal08@gmail.com